 Trading is not for the faint of heart.
-Varying amounts of personal investment and often-stressful conditions can wear down the less prepared.
+Varying amounts of personal investment and often-stressful conditions can wear down the unprepared.
 For this reason, a little foreknowledge goes a long way in determining success.
 Here are ten tips to keep in mind when taming the stock trading jungle.

 Develop Your Trading System